andrewhill157/leiden/docs/source/driver_scripts.rst

 run_all.py
 ^^^^^^^^^^
 run_all.py runs the full data extraction and validation process, producing a VCF file with only validated variants.
-Discordnant variants are saved a separate VCF and variants that failed to remap to genomic coordinates entirely (due to missing refseq transcripts or HGVS syntax errors) are saved to a .log file.
-See :ref:data_ for more information.
+Discordant variants are saved a separate VCF.
+See :ref:`data` for more information.

 Example Usage